Specimen provenance complications: Outcomes

 In terms of outcomes, diagnostic mistakes due to Specimen Provenance Complications can have devastating results for both patients and the medical professionals involved in their care.
 One patient may receive an unnecessary treatment that significantly affects his or her quality of life, while the other patient’s cancer remains undiagnosed, and thus continues to advance.

 An example of the consequences of SPCs is the story of a Long Island, New York woman who underwent an unnecessary double mastectomy due to a misidentification error that caused her biopsy test results to be switched with those of another patient.
 Consequently, necessary treatment was delayed for the woman who did have breast cancer.
 In another case, a young Australian woman received an unnecessary radical hysterectomy, leaving her infertile and dependent on hormone replacement therapy, after her biopsy sample was contaminated with malignant tissue from another patient.

-To ensure diagnostic accuracy of pathology lab results and prevent these types of adverse outcomes, a DNA Specimen Provenance Assignment (DSPA) also known as DNA Specimen Provenance Assay test can be performed to confirm that surgical biopsies being evaluated belong exclusively to the patient being diagnosed and that they are free from contamination.
+To ensure the diagnostic accuracy of pathology lab results and prevent these types of adverse outcomes, a DNA Specimen Provenance Assignment (DSPA) also known as a DNA Specimen Provenance Assay test can be performed to confirm that surgical biopsies being evaluated belong exclusively to the patient being diagnosed and that they are free from contamination.